marionettejs/backbone.marionette/docs/marionette.itemview.md

 ## ItemView render

+Unlike Backbone Views, all Marionette views come with a powerful render method.
+In fact, the primary differences between the views are the differences in their render methods.
+It goes without saying that it is unwise to override the `render` method of any Marionette view.
+Instead, you should use the [`onBeforeRender` and `onRender` callbacks](#events-and-callback-methods) to layer in additional functionality to the rendering of your view.

-An item view has a `render` method built in to it, and uses the `Renderer` object to do the actual rendering.
+The `ItemView` defers to the `Marionette.Renderer` object to do the actual rendering of the template.

 The item view instance is passed as the third argument to the `Renderer` object's `render` method, which is useful in custom